Looking for simple ways to help your preschooler navigate their feelings and friendships?

 Encourage your children to work together in their block play area to build a zoo!

-• Include natural elements like stones, leaves, and small trees for creating animal habitats.
+- Include natural elements like stones, leaves, and small trees to create habitats for animals.

-Easy social-emotional activities for preschoolers and toddlers are an exciting way to help children learn about their emotions, cooperation, sharing, and friendship.
+Easy social-emotional activities for preschoolers and toddlers are an exciting way to help children learn about their emotions, cooperation, sharing, and the importance of friendship.
 For more activities that support social-emotional development, check out our “Easy Social Activities For Toddlers And Preschoolers” post.
-Until next time, leave a comment about what you are building, playing, and practicing.